Phantom's Revenge: Steel Phantom (1991–2000)

 Kennywood hosted an online poll in September 2021, asking fans to decide whether Phantom's Revenge should be repainted teal or purple.
-Nearly 10,000 people participated in the poll, voting to repaint the track purple.
+Nearly 10,000 people participated in the poll, ultimately voting to repaint the track purple.
 The repainting took place in October 2021.
+In 2026, the ride received numerous upgrades and renovations to celebrate its 25th anniversary, including airgates in the station, updated train decals and colors, and audio effects throughout the ride.